MarcinKonowalczyk/psll-lang/README.md

 The underscore `_` can be used to explicitly specify an empty slot where a pyramid could be.
 It is not particularly useful from the user point of view (maybe except for fine-tuning the position of the pyramids for code golf), but it is very helpful for the compiler.
 All the leaves are eventually terminated with `_`, and string expansion used the `_` keyword to help pack the code a bit better.

+## Code optimisation

+Psll compiler allows for some code optimisation.
+Optimising the code for speed would be, let's be honest with ourselves, a bit silly at this point.
+Psll optimisation attempts, therefore, to minimise number of bytes in the source code, such that the result can be used in [code golf challenges](https://codegolf.stackexchange.com/a/208938/68200).

+### Greedy optimisation

+Attempt to package each pair of root nodes in the abstract syntax tree.
+Insert an empty pyramid in the very first place which is beneficial (hence _greedy_).
+If all such places have been exhausted, try all teh possible insertions of a single pyramid.

+This optimisation technique tends to result in tall pyramid scheme.
+It is very fast, and produces intermediate-quality results.

+### Considerate optimisation

+Consider all the possible places to either insert a single pyramid, or package two adjacent pyramids up to certain depth (10).
+Choose the most beneficial.

+This optimisation technique tends to result in wide pyramid scheme.
+It is slower than the greedy optimisation, but very often results in a smaller pyramid scheme.

 ## ToDo's

 This is not a real-purpose language.
 In this section the 'optimisation' refers to obtaining nicer-looking and more compact pyramids, *not* not efficient code.